 Supported by the Burroughs Wellcome Fund

 This breakfast presents an opportunity for postdoctoral members of the Society to meet and discuss the issues they face in their current career stage.
 This year, there will be an emphasis on challenges and opportunities in publishing.
 Members of the Early Careers Committee will be available to answer questions about how the Committee serves postdocs in the biophysical community.
 A Managing Editor for American Chemical Society and an editor from Biophysical Journal will speak at the event.
 Limited to the first 100 attendees.

 Monday, February 9, 1:00 PM - 3:00 PMThrough mock study sections and discussions, veteran NIH officials will demonstrate what review panels look for when they read and assess proposals.
 They will also answer questions about peer review, avoiding application pitfalls and responding to review concerns.
-This session is sponsored by the Public Affairs Committee and is appropriate for both experienced principal investigators and those applying for their first grant.Speakers: Jean Chin, NIGMS, NIH Catherine Lewis, NIGMS, NIH James Mack, CSR, NIHDon Schneider, CSR, NIH
+This session is sponsored by the Public Affairs Committee and is appropriate for both experienced principal investigators and those applying for their first grant.Speakers: Jean Chin, NIGMS, NIH Catherine Lewis, NIGMS, NIH James Mack, CSR, NIHDon Schneider, CSR, NIHMary Ann Wu, NIGMS, NIH

 Monday, February 9, 2:15 PM - 3:45 PM This panel discussion, sponsored by the Publications Committee, will focus on the practical issues involved in publishing a scientific paper.
 The panelists have extensive experience in writing, reviewing, and editing papers, and will provide information on the 'dos and don'ts of submitting research manuscripts.
 Discussions will likely focus on strategies to avoid common pitfalls, how to prevent and fix problems before submission, and how to respond to critiques and even rejection of a paper.
 Attendees are encouraged to ask questions during the session.Moderator: William O. Hancock